feast-dev/feast/docs/how-to-guides/customizing-feast/adding-support-for-a-new-online-store.md

 ```
 {% endcode %}

-This configuration information is available to the methods of the OnlineStore, via the`config: RepoConfig` parameter which is passed into all the methods of the OnlineStore interface, specifically at the `config.online_store` field of the `config` parameter.&#x20;
+This configuration information is available to the methods of the OnlineStore, via the`config: RepoConfig` parameter which is passed into all the methods of the OnlineStore interface, specifically at the `config.online_store` field of the `config` parameter.

 {% code title="feast_custom_online_store/mysql.py" %}
 ```python